JanWilczek/wolf-sound-blog/_posts/synthesis/2022-07-03-envelopes.md

     * envelopes of partials in additive synthesis
     * envelope of the amplitude and the cutoff frequency in subtractive synthesis
     * extreme case: frequency envelope of an oscillator
-* What is an envelope?
-  * English: to envelope something
-  * DSP perspective
-    * An envelope is a curve that outlines the extremes of a signal [Pluta2019]. (analysis)
-  * sound synthesis perspective
-    * A control data source: a curve that controls something (synthesis)
-* What is controlled?
-  * amplitude
-  * cutoff
-* EGs
 * Envelope segments (ramps)
   * Delay
   * Attack